Hands-On Relay School 2026 Key Dates

 • Omicron

-• RTS Developers (Advanced)
+• RTS Developer (Advanced)

 • RTS Essentials (Beginning)

 Some test software vendors will focus on both a Beginning and an Advanced section, depending on enrollment and skill level of the students.
 All computerized testing still requires a prerequisite understanding of manual testing.
-Beginning Tracks will cover the following:

-• Building test plans
+• Building of test plans

 • Macros used for testing basic relay functions